Troyydev/DisHost/README.md

 // Download the file DisHost.DownloadFile.Download(fileId, saveName);
 ```
+You can get the ID from when saved in the upload or the discord using the bot!
 ## SDK Integration

 The DisHost SDK makes it easy to integrate DisHost into your project.
 It provides functions for uploading and downloading files, as demonstrated above.